-The FWS Coordinator will send out balance notifications to those employers whose students are within \$500 of earning their FWS award.
-Any unpaid hours submitted after the student has earned their full award must be paid entirely by the employer.
+The FWS Coordinator will send out balance notifications to those employers whose students are within \$500 of earning their full FWS award.
+Any unpaid hours submitted after the student has earned their full award must be paid entirely (100%) by the employer.
 It may be possible to increase a student's FWS award based on eligibility and available funds.
 Contact the FWS Coordinator if you have questions.

 b.
-Requesting an increase to a student's current Work-Study award:
+Requesting an increase to a current Work-Study award:

-While increasing a FWS award is a possibility, it is dependent upon available federal funding AND student eligibility.
+While increasing a FWS award may be a possibility, it is dependent upon available federal funds AND student eligibility.
 It is possible your student(s) may be considered for an increase in their Work-Study award.
 If your student employee is within \$500 of earning their awarded amount, contact the FWS Coordinator to request an increase.

-If the student is not eligible for an increase: the FWS Coordinator will contact you as soon as possible to let you know.
+If the student is not eligible for an increase: the FWS Coordinator will contact you as soon as possible to let you know!
 You are responsible to continue to monitor the hours worked by the student(s) to avoid an overage.
 Students who are not eligible for an increase will either need to stop working for you as a FWS employee; or, you may choose to keep the student as an employee.
 You are responsible for 100% of their hourly pay as of the date their Work-Study funds are depleted.
-At this point federal funding will no longer be available to pay the student wages; and, you will no longer need to work through the FWS Coordinator.
+Students who are not eligible for an increase cannot exceed their original award amount!
+Once the student has earned the full award amount, he/she will need to stop working for you as a FWS student; or, you may choose to keep the student as an employee but you will be responsible for 100% of their hourly pay as of the date their Work-Study funds are depleted.
+At this point federal funding will no longer be available to help pay the student wages and you will no longer need to work through the FWS Coordinator.
 Your department or agency can work directly with the student to pay for hours worked.